 Following the acquisition, GoviEx was able to report a PEA for the expanded Mutanga project.
 Highlights included: an after-tax NPV8 of $112 million with an IRR of 25%, at a long-term uranium price of US$58/lb U3O8.

-To top it all off, GovEx is headed into 2018 with a very strong cash position, having closed a $5.4 million at the end of the year.
+Topping it all off, GoviEx went into 2018 with a very strong cash position – they closed a $5.4 million at the end of 2017.

 We believe GoviEx is one of the premier exploration companies leveraged to the inevitable rise in uranium prices.
 The company has proven it can get things done, regardless of economic environment, and the news flow in 2018 looks strong.